-To customize and configure your Dashboard, click on the menu icon in the upper left corner of the screen.
-The icon opens a side panel on the left with a range of other menu options.
-The DASHBOARD SETTINGS option highlighted in blue is selected in Fig. 1.8.
-Permission levels restrict access to certain menu options.
-Each menu option is assigned a chapter in this guide, as shown in Fig. 1.8.
+Click on the (menu) icon in the upper left corner of the Dashboard screen.
+The SECURITY screen opens, select User Type and log in to access the options displayed in the sidebar menu (see Fig. 1.8).
+Permission levels (determined by the User Type selected) restrict access to specific menu options.
+Each menu option is assigned a chapter in this guide, as shown here.